UWSysLab/diamond/README.md

 ## Building Diamond for x86

 You can compile Diamond on Mac OSX and Linux for x86 using the instructions below.
-Diamond has language binding for Java, Android, Objective-C, Python and C++.
+Diamond has language bindings for Java, Android, Objective-C, Python and C++.
 In order to build the bindings in each case, you'll need to set up different things.